Shaun Pearson: Coaching career

 Following his retirement at the end of the 2022–23 season, Grimsby manager Paul Hurst explained Pearson would be remaining with the club as part of his backroom staff.
 Hurst went on to say that Pearson had already began this work and had been helping with scouting reports and academy coaching.

 On 29 October 2023, Pearson and Ben Davies were appointed joint-caretaker managers following the dismissal of Paul Hurst and assistant manager Chris Doig.

+On 5 August 2026, Grimsby announced that Pearson had left his position of assistant head coach at the club to "spend some valuable time with his family before exploring the next step in his coaching career".

+In September 2026, he joined Championship club Lincoln City as a first team coach.

 Personal life

 Pearson is a supporter of his hometown club York City.

 It was announced that Pearson would represent former club Wrexham in The Soccer Tournament, a seven-a-side football tournament in North Carolina between 1 and 2 June 2023, with the winning team looking to win a $1 million prize.
-Pearson is due to feature alongside former teammates Paul Rutherford, Mark Carrington and David Jones.
-Reynolds announced that if his team are successful the money would be donated to local projects in Wrexham.
+Pearson planned to feature alongside former teammates Paul Rutherford, Mark Carrington and David Jones.
+Reynolds announced that if his team are successful, the money would be donated to local projects in Wrexham.